 It's a great privilege to be in a place of trust with patients and I enjoy the role of being part of their support network.
-I find being a GP very rewarding and I highly recommend it to anyone considering it as a career.

 Dr Innes Chester, winner of last year’s WAGPET Registrar of the Year award, trained and worked as a veterinarian before deciding to pursue medicine.
 “I’d been a vet for about five years when I decided to study medicine.
 While I loved being a vet, I found the lack of financial safety net for owners often meant that animal care was compromised or even not undertaken because of the cost of treatment.
 A couple of close friends had already gone through the WA GP Education and Training (WAGPET) program and they highly recommended it for its structured and supportive course curriculum.
 For me being WA born and bred, it was an easy choice to put WA as my top preference.
 Now I love working in an industry that can provide access to free medical care for those that need it and I really respect the value of Medicare to allow us to provide that.” she explains.